medialab/iat-data-exporter/README.md

 # iat-data-exporter
-> Deployed as a webapp.
-Given the URI of a CSV export from a Heroku dataclip, process/refine data and make it available for download.
+> Given the URI of a CSV, this web app exports from a Heroku dataclip, processes/refines data and make it available for download.
+Used in the Trustlab project.